Do I need a bachelor’s degree?

-The School will verify receipt of your application by e-mail; typically an AADSAS application is received at our school 4-6 weeks after you submitted the application (assuming all transcripts have also been received by AADSAS).
+We will verify receipt of your application by email; typically an AADSAS application is received at our school 4-6 weeks after you submitted the application (assuming all transcripts have also been received by AADSAS).
 Applicants should check their status through the AADSAS website.
-Please note: The Office of Admissions does not provide application status updates via e-mail or over the phone.
+Please note: The Office of Admissions does not provide application status updates via email or over the phone.

 What is the deadline for applications?

-The UCSF deadline is October 15th.
-AADSAS applications must be electronically submitted no later than 9:00 PM (PST).
-All transcripts, letters of recommendation and DAT scores must also be received at AADSAS by this date.
-Official copies of foreign transcripts and document evaluations must be received by the Dental Admissions Office by this date.
+The UCSF deadline is Oct.
+15. AADSAS applications must be electronically submitted no later than 11:59 p.m.
+(EST).
+All transcripts, letters of recommendation, and DAT scores must also be received at AADSAS by this date.
+Official copies of foreign transcripts and document evaluations must be received by our admissions office by this date as well.

 Is a Supplemental Application required?